kc0btp/liturgy/README.md

 # About

 Liturgy is a simple python script that will calculate all of the holy days of the liturgical calendar.
-The goal of this project is to display the current liturgical period or holiday for the current date in dmenu, but it can be used as a stand-alone script as well.
+The goal of this project is to display the current liturgical period or holiday for the current date in [dmenu](https://tools.suckless.org/dmenu/), but it can be used as a stand-alone script as well.
+The primary source for my calculation has been the 1662 Anglican Book of Common Prayer, though I am not Anglican and the audience for this is not any specific denomination.

 # Use